 Saving lives is not expensive.

-To achieve this goal, a Vision Zero Action Plan is currently being developed in collaboration with a Vision Zero Task Force, which is made up of staff across City departments and emergency services, and a Vision Zero Stakeholder Group consisting of community stakeholders and members of the public.
-Using a data-driven, equity-focused approach, the Vision Zero Action Plan will identify strategic priorities, recommended initiatives, and interim goals.
+To achieve this goal, the Vision Zero Action Plan was developed in collaboration with a Vision Zero Task Force, which is made up of staff across City departments and emergency services, and a Vision Zero Stakeholder Group consisting of community stakeholders and members of the public.
+Using a data-driven, equity-focused approach, the Vision Zero Action Plan identified strategic priorities, recommended initiatives, and interim goals.
 Further information regarding the Vision Zero Stakeholder Group is available on the Vision Zero Stakeholder Group web page.

 If you would like to learn more about Vision Zero, there are many resources available: